During this Aromatherapy diploma you will learn:

 For the Qualified Massage Therapist's VTCT Aromatherapy Diploma pathway, learners must hold an OFQUAL-accredited (or equivalent) Level 3 Diploma in Massage, including Anatomy, Physiology and Pathology - equivalent or higher within the last three years.

-If you are unsure if you are eligible, please e-mail us a copy of your qualifications and we can advise you further.
+If you are unsure if you are eligible, please e-mail us a copy of your qualifications, and we can advise you further.

 Whichever pathway is applicable to you, all learners must have:

-If you’re ready to begin your journey into professional the use of essential oils, this Aromatherapy massage training programme provides the perfect foundation to start your career.
+If you’re ready to begin your journey into the professional use of essential oils, this aromatherapy massage training programme provides the perfect foundation to start your career.

 Our Aromatherapy massage courses are approved by ITEC (& VTCT) and are recognised nationally and worldwide.